kwiecien/world-cup-2018/README.md

 # world-cup-2018

-The application provides access to scores, teams and results of FIFA World Cup 2018 in Russia.
+1. The application provides access to scores, teams and results of FIFA World Cup 2018 in Russia.

-Used libraries:
+2. Used libraries:
     - Dagger 2
     - RxJava/RxAndroid
     - Retrofit
     - Glide
-- Android Architecture Components
+    - Android Architecture Components (Room, LiveData)
     - Timber

+    Google Play Services provide some extra features:
+      - Google Analytics
+      - Firebase Cloud Messaging

-Everything is beautifully presented thanks to sticking to Material Design rules.
+3. Everything is beautifully presented thanks to applying Material Design rules.

-If you want to use the app without 50 API calls per day, please register at http://api.football-data.org/ and provide your key in the code.
+4. If you want to use the app without 50 API calls per day, please register at http://api.football-data.org/ and provide your key in the code (`ApiKeys.java`).

+    If you want to use the GoogleAnalytics, please and provide your key in the code (`global_tracker.xml`).